kserve/website/docs/developer/developer.md

     [apis/serving/v1beta1](https://github.com/kserve/kserve/tree/master/pkg/apis/serving/v1beta1),
   - Manifests or kustomize patches stored in [config](https://github.com/kserve/kserve/tree/master/config).

+  To generate the KServe python/go clients, you should run `make generate`.

 - **If you want to add new dependencies**, then you add the imports and the specific version of the dependency module in `go.mod`.
 When it encounters an import of a package not provided by any module in `go.mod`, the go command automatically looks up the module containing the package and adds it to `go.mod` using the latest version.